biobakery/cgfp/README.md

-# **This repository is associated with a paper that is currently under review.
-Please do not distribute any of the protocols or scripts on this page.**

-# A protocol for chemically-guided functional profiling (CGFP) in meta’omics data
+# A protocol for chemically guided functional profiling (CGFP) in meta’omics data

 ----